Romaji and English translation of the song 虚 蜩 (Utsu semi) from the album NINTH by the GazettE.

 - It was hard to figure out how to word this.
 The shell is not experiencing the emotion of sadness; rather, it’s depressing seeing this little empty husk all alone on the sand.
 Much like the singer feels empty and alone, as indicated in the next line.

-NINTH album cover art © 2018 Sony Music / JPU Records
+MASS album cover art © 2021 HERESY Inc / Sony Music / JPU Records